Updated January 26, 2021

 Limited seating, more space between tables, and increased sanitation between guests may result in longer wait times, so even if you’ve made a reservation, it’s best to be patient when dining out; if you do have to wait, it’s likely that the restaurant is simply following the proper protocols to ensure you can dine safely.

 Once restaurants resume in-person dining, guidelines suggest limiting groups to small groups only.

 All Napa Valley lodging establishments are sharing their health and safety protocols on their websites, so you know what to expect before making a reservation.

 Most Napa Valley hotels and resorts are offering flexible cancellation policies to make future travel planning easier despite COVID restrictions.

 Many hotels have implemented new processes for checking in and out to minimize person-to-person interactions.

-Hotels are implementing rigid sanitation procedures that include increased sanitizing of all public spaces, such as front desk check-in counters, lobby seating areas, elevators, door handles, public bathrooms, room keys, gym equipment, and dining surfaces.
+Hotels have implemented rigid sanitation procedures that include increased sanitation of all public spaces, such as front desk check-in counters, lobby seating areas, elevators, door handles, public bathrooms, room keys, gym equipment, and dining surfaces.

 Though you can still expect the same great hospitality from Napa hotels, note that the way some amenities and facilities operate may have changed.
 Many hotels have also implemented systems for using hotel amenities to allow for social distancing, such as reserving pool lounge chairs in advance or limited tee times.
-Per the latest guidelines, fitness centers are allowed to offer outdoor service only.
+Per the latest guidelines, hotels are currently operating for essential travel only.

-We recognize that Covid-19 is a serious health concern that impacts all of us, and the decision to travel to Napa Valley is ultimately your choice — and one we support either way.
-That said, when you do choose to visit, we want you to feel prepared and confident so you can worry less about what to expect and instead focus on enjoying your time in Wine Country.
+We recognize that Covid-19 is a serious health concern that impacts all of us, and when the time comes, the decision to travel to Napa Valley is ultimately your choice — and one we support either way.